Authentic Lessons for 21st Century Learning

 • Earthworms (2 per group)

-• Once students have the chamber set up, they can place earthworms on the right hand side of the container.
+• Once students have the chamber set up, ask them to place earthworms on the right-hand side of the container.

-• If using a tuning fork, hit it against a hard surface and lightly touch it to the bottom of the chamber directly underneath the worms.
+• If using a tuning fork, have one student per group hit the tuning fork against a hard surface and lightly touch it to the bottom of the chamber directly underneath the worms.

-• If not using a tuning fork, lightly and quickly tap the bottom of the chamber.
+• If not using a tuning fork, direct one student per group to lightly and quickly tap the bottom of the chamber.

-• Observe the earthworms' reaction for 2 minutes.
+• Ask students to observe the earthworms' reaction for two minutes.

 • The earthworms will probably move around the chamber trying to escape the vibrations.
 At the very least, they will move away from the source of the vibrations.

-• Remove the worms and prepare for the next experiment.
+• Have students remove the worms and prepare for the next experiment.

 Materials: